-There are both pros and cons to “getting big.”
-Lean muscle mass is more dense than fat mass, which is why people with more lean mass don’t float as well as those with more fat.
-This can make waterborne training and jobs more difficult if you have lots of muscle mass.
-It’s also why Navy divers and Coast Guard rescue swimmers often have smaller, leaner body types, as opposed to large muscles you’d think would help them move equipment and casualties in the water.
-Yet with more muscle mass comes greater strength.
-Jobs that focus on lifting heavy objects or using physical force can sometimes benefit from the added muscle.
+“Getting big” has pros and cons.
+Lean muscle mass is denser than fat mass, which is why people with more lean mass don’t float in water as well as those with more fat.
+This can make waterborne training and jobs more difficult if you have a lot of muscle mass.
+This is why a smaller, leaner body type is more common among swimmers and divers.
+On the other hand, more muscle mass provides greater strength.
+Land jobs that focus on lifting heavy objects or using physical force can sometimes benefit from added muscle.

 Resistance training for hypertrophy

-Muscle size is closely related to muscular strength.
-Generally, the bigger your muscles, the stronger you’ll be—though you don’t need to have huge muscles to be physically strong.
-To train for hypertrophy, use moderately high to high loads, or about 67–85% of your 1-rep max.
+To train for hypertrophy, use moderate to heavy loads, or about 67–85% of your 1-rep max.
 Muscle hypertrophy training requires a high volume—the number of sets you do multiplied by the number of repetitions in each set for each exercise.
 For example, 3 sets times 10 reps equals a total volume of 30 reps.
-If you’re less experienced at lifting, you should see good results doing about 4 sets of 6–12 reps per muscle group.
-If you’re more experienced, a higher volume in the 4–8 set range of 6–12 reps for at least 3 exercises per muscle group at that weight range.
-You should train each muscle group 2–3 times a week, which has better results than if you were to train each group only once a week.
+If you’re less experienced at lifting, you should see good results from doing about 4 sets of 6–12 reps of 1–2 exercises per muscle group.
+If you’re more experienced, a higher volume in the 4–8 set range of 6–12 reps for at least 3 exercises per muscle group will be most effective.
+Aim to train each muscle group 2–3 times a week, which will yield better results than if you were to train each group only once a week.

-Just about any type of workout program—full-body workouts, upper-body and lower-body days, or muscle-group-specific days—that follows the reps and sets guidance above should work for your hypertrophy goals.
-Keep in mind, strength and conditioning professionals will have different experiences, so some might favor one type of workout over another.
-If you’re working with a strength and conditioning professional, discuss the benefits of different programs and what might work best for you.
+Just about any type of workout program—full-body workouts, upper-body and lower-body days, or muscle-group-specific days—that follows the reps-and-sets guidance should work for your hypertrophy goals.
+Keep in mind, strength-and-conditioning professionals have different experiences, so some might favor one type of workout over another.
+If you’re working with a strength-and-conditioning professional, discuss the benefits of different programs and what might work best for you.
 Since the training volume is so high, workouts can take a lot of time.
 It’s important to find a workout program that works best for your schedule, so your gym time doesn’t interfere with work or family time.

-One thing you’ll want to make sure you include in your workout is an appropriate work-to-rest ratio that includes 30–90 seconds of rest between each set.
-This will create short-term recovery between sets, which will allow your energy stores to refill and make your next set more effective for your hypertrophy goals.
+Make sure your workout has an appropriate work-to-rest ratio that includes 30–90 seconds of rest between each set.
+This creates short-term recovery between sets, which allows your energy stores to refill and makes your next set more effective for your hypertrophy goals.
 Shorter rest periods of less than 30 seconds increase the energy-stress on your muscles and are better for training muscular endurance.

 Tip: When it comes to protein, more isn’t better.
 Protein provides the greatest benefit if you distribute your intake over 4–5 meals or snacks each day, rather than one large dose of protein at once.
-After you’ve met your recommended daily protein goal, stop there so you don’t accidentally replace other macronutrients you need or take in too many calories, which can contribute to fatty-mass weight gain.
+After you’ve met your recommended daily protein goal, stop eating foods high in protein so you don’t accidentally replace other macronutrients—carbohydrates and fat—that you need or consume too many calories.
+This can contribute to fatty-mass weight gain.

-Like performance-oriented fitness goals, muscle hypertrophy requires a dedicated training, nutrition, and recovery program (not just casually lifting weights every so often).
-Work with your fitness leaders (Army Master Fitness Trainer, USMC Force Fitness Instructor, etc.) or other resources to design a program that works for you.
+As with any performance-oriented fitness goal, muscle hypertrophy requires a dedicated training, nutrition, and recovery program—not just casual weightlifting every so often.
+Work with your fitness leaders—Army Master Fitness Trainer, USMC Force Fitness Instructor, etc.—or other resources to design a program that works for you.